Amari distance

-The Amari distance is a measure between two invertible matrices, useful for checking for convergence in independent component analysis algorithms and for comparing solutions.
+The Amari distance, also known as Amari index and Amari metric is a similarity measure between two invertible matrices, useful for checking for convergence in independent component analysis algorithms and for comparing solutions.
+It is named after Japanese information theorist Shun'ichi Amari and was originally introduced as a performance index for blind source separation.

 For two invertible matrices $A, B \in \mathbb{R}^{n\times n}$, it is defined as:

 It is non-negative and cancels if and only if $A^{-1}B$ is a scale and permutation matrix, i.e. the product of a diagonal matrix and a permutation matrix.
+The Amari distance is invariant to permutation and scaling of the columns of $A$ and $B$.